🇳🇱 Netherlands · DNB · VASP / MiCA CASP

 Estimated Year 1 Total (excl. capital) Setup, regulatory fees, office, professional fees €60,000–€150,000

 DNB (De Nederlandsche Bank) is the Dutch central bank and financial regulator.
 Under the Dutch Anti-Money Laundering Directive (Wwft), crypto service providers must register with DNB before operating.
-The DNB applies a strict fit & proper test and comprehensive AML review.
-Under MiCA, new applicants apply for CASP authorization with DNB as competent authority.
+The DNB applies a strict fit & proper test and complete AML review.
+Under MiCA, new applicants apply for CASP authorisation with DNB as competent authority.

 DNB registration typically takes 4–8 months.
 The DNB is known for thorough AML reviews and a detailed fit & proper assessment.
 Applications that are incomplete or involve high-risk jurisdictions may take longer.

 Yes.
-A Dutch MiCA CASP authorization from DNB provides full EU passporting rights, allowing operation across all 27 EU member states without additional national licenses.
+A Dutch MiCA CASP authorisation from DNB provides full EU passporting rights, allowing operation across all 27 EU member states without additional national licences.

 The Netherlands offers a major financial center (Amsterdam), a clear regulatory framework, English-speaking business environment, and EU passporting via MiCA.
 The main challenges are strict DNB AML standards and 25.8% corporate tax.